alpine-quantum-technologies/aqt-connector/README.md

 ### Config file (TOML)

-Create a file named config in the app_dir.
+Create a file named config in the app_dir or a custom location which you then pass to the ArnicaConfig (`config = ArnicaConfig("~/myconfig")`).
 TOML dotted keys or tables are supported.
 Example:

 ```toml
 [default]